Search for Higgs boson pairs decaying to WW*WW*, WW*$\tau\tau$, and $\tau\tau\tau\tau$ in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 The main contribution to the irreducible background arises from $\PW\PZ$ production in the \twoLeptonssZeroTau and \threeLeptonZeroTau categories, and $\PZ\PZ$ production in the remaining five categories.
 The production of pairs of bosons (\PGg, \PW, \PZ, or \PH) other than $\PW\PZ$, $\PZ\PZ$ and \HH, and production of bosons with top quarks, including $\PW\PGg$, $\PZ\PGg$, $\PW\PH$, $\PZ\PH$, $\tH$, $\ttH$, \tW, \ttW, \tZ, \ttZ, $\Ptop\PGg$, and $\Ptop\APtop\Pgg$, constitute subdominant additional backgrounds.
 The \tZ and \ttZ backgrounds also include contributions from off-shell $\Ptop\APtop\Pggx$ and $\Ptop\Pggx$ production.
 Background processes which include at least one top quark are suppressed by the \Pbottom jet veto described in Section~\ref{sec:eventSelection}, but are still sizable compared to the expected \HH signal.
 All irreducible backgrounds are modeled using the MC simulation.

-The modeling of the dominant irreducible $\PW\PZ$ and $\PZ\PZ$ backgrounds is validated in dedicated CRs, the ``\threeLeptonCR'' CR and ``\fourLeptonCR'' CR.
-These CRs are based on the signal regions of the \threeLeptonZeroTau and \fourLeptonZeroTau categories, but with the \PZ boson veto inverted.
-The \threeLeptonCR and \fourLeptonCR CRs are included in the ML fit that is used to extract the $\PH\PH$ signal, described in Section~\ref{sec:results}, thereby providing in-situ constraints on the $\PW\PZ$ and $\PZ\PZ$ backgrounds and on systematic uncertainties related to lepton identification and trigger efficiency.
-Distributions in kinematic observables in the \threeLeptonCR and \fourLeptonCR CRs are shown in Fig.~\ref{fig:postfitPlotsCR}.
+The modeling of the dominant irreducible $\PW\PZ$ and $\PZ\PZ$ backgrounds is validated using the ``\threeLeptonCR'' and ``\fourLeptonCR'' CRs introduced in Section~\ref{sec:eventSelection}.
+Distributions in kinematic observables from these CRs (shown in Fig.~\ref{fig:postfitPlotsCR}) are included in the ML fit that is used to extract the $\PH\PH$ signal, described in Section~\ref{sec:results}.
+This provides in-situ constraints on the $\PW\PZ$ and $\PZ\PZ$ backgrounds and on systematic uncertainties related to lepton identification and trigger efficiency.
 The transverse mass, $\mT = \sqrt{2 \, \pt^{\lep} \, \ptmiss \left( 1 - \cos\Delta\phi \right)}$, in the \threeLeptonCR CR is computed using the \lep that is not identified as originating from the \PZ boson decay.
 The symbol $\Delta\phi$ refers to the angle in the transverse plane between the \lep momentum and the \ptvecmiss.
 The observable $m_{4\lep}$ refers to the mass of the $4\lep$ system in the \fourLeptonCR CR.